tjgalvin/wsclean/doc/source/wideband_deconvolution.rst

 Wideband deconvolution
 ======================

-Since :doc:`version 1.1 <changelogs/v1.1>`, WSClean has a 'wideband' multi-frequency deconvolution mode, which allows cleaning channels joinedly.
-This means that peak finding is performed in the sum of all channels, allowing deep cleaning, and the psf is subtracted from each channel & polarization individually, scaled to the value of the peak in that image, which takes care of spectral variation.
+WSClean has a 'wideband' multi-frequency deconvolution mode, which allows cleaning channels joinedly.
+This means that peak finding is performed in the sum of all channels, allowing deep cleaning, and the PSF is subtracted from each channel & polarization individually, scaled to the value of the peak in that image, which takes care of spectral variation and deconvolves each channel with its own PSF.

+Wideband options are available since :doc:`WSClean version 1.1 <changelogs/v1.1>`.

 Usage
 -----

-WSClean's wideband mode can work together with joined polarization cleaning or for imaging a single polarization (from :doc:`version 1.5 <changelogs/v1.5>`).

 A typical run in multi-frequency deconvolution would look like: